 7. Space for your stuff

-When you buy a tablet with 64GB of storage space, you don't expect more than half of it to be unavailable - but that's exactly what happened with the Surface Pro in January thanks to Windows 8, pre-installed apps and a recovery partition taking up stacks of space.
+When you buy a tablet with 64GB of storage space, you don't expect more than half of it to be unavailable - but that's exactly what happened with the Surface Pro thanks to Windows 8, pre-installed apps and a recovery partition taking up stacks of space.

 The Surface was unusually hungry, but the issue applies to all devices with storage - so for example a 16GB iPad, which is offering a fairly small amount of storage to begin with, ships with around 13GB of available storage.